XENON1T/cax/README.rst

    [~] massive-ruciax --config cax_ruciax_xe1tdatamanager_verifyruns.json --from-run 4455 --to-run 4465

 Please note: You need both configurations running for upload and proper registration in the runDB.
 Use screen or tmux!

+###Define complex rules
+A more complex structure for rucio based transfer rules is not yet implemented.

 Customizing cax
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^